SUKOHI/Wafu/README.md

 Wafu
 ===================
-PHP class that mainly developed for Laravel to provide Japanese data like week name, gender and prefecture name.
+PHP class that mainly developed for Laravel to provide Japanese data like week name, gender and so on.

 Installation&setting for Laravel
 ====